-Applicants for development should, wherever possible, support active travel through delivery of new walking and cycle routes, and or improvements to existing routes.
+Development proposals should enable active travel through delivery of new walking and cycle routes, and or improvements to existing routes.

 Where new walking and cycling routes are provided, they must be direct, safe and convenient to use.
 The layout of proposed development should allow for the natural surveillance of routes through overlooking with active development frontages.